 All students are responsible for familiarizing themselves with the academic regulations stated in this catalog; unfamiliarity does not constitute a valid reason for failure to fulfill them.

-Students who change their permanent or local addresses or change their phone number must notify the Center for Enrollment Services.
+Students who change their permanent or local addresses or change their phone number must notify the Center for Enrollment Services or the Office of Admissions and Records.
 The permanent address is a mailing address at which the student can be contacted indefinitely.
 This address was collected from the application for admission and may be a parent's address (although it does not have to be).
-This address can be viewed but not updated in Lobo OnLine.
+This address can be viewed but not updated in LoboOnLine.
 Students must submit a Change of Information Form to change the permanent address.
 The local address is the address at which the student receives mail.
 This may be a temporary Alpine address but could also be the same as the permanent address.
 This address can and should be updated in LoboOnLine as the mailing address changes.
 For instance, a student may elect to receive mail at a campus post office box during the fall and spring semester, but have mail go to a different address in the summer.
 The local address is used preferentially for all official communication regarding the student's status at Sul Ross State University, including financial aid notifications and refunds, academic standing information, disciplinary actions, etc. If a local address is not provided, invalid, or inactivated, the permanent address will be used for official communication.
-Students are responsible for any communications from any university official sent to them at the addresses provided to the Center for Enrollment Services.
+Students are responsible for any communications from any university official sent to them at the addresses provided to the Center for Enrollment Services or the Office of Admissions and Records.